 30. Pair Your Suit with a Nice Watch

-It’s an essential accessory that speaks a lot about you, way before you start talking.
+The watch is an essential accessory that speaks a lot about you, way before you start talking.
 Besides, what is James Bond without his Omega? 😎